SriCharitaG/Medical_RAG_Assistant/Readme.md

-# Mental Heal Chatbot (using Google Gemini Pro)
+# Medical Diagnosis Chatbot (using Google Gemini Pro)
-This particular application takes a high quality document for mental health allowing the user to write multiline comments and analyze the text to give an assessment.
-I have leveraged jina AI embedding model available on hugging face which can support large 8192 sequence length and Google's genai pro model for retrieval and augmentation (RAG).
+This particular application creates a vector store from a high quality document for medical symptoms and diagnosis and analyzes multiline text provided by the user to give an assessment.
+I have leveraged jina AI embedding model available on hugging face which can support large 8192 sequence length and Google's genai pro model as the LLM model for retrieval and augmentation (RAG).
 I am providing a detailed description below regarding all the components used.

-Link to the application : https://vida-pdf-anwering-machine.streamlit.app/

 ## Loading the sentences and embeddings from file:
 - I have added pretrained embeddings on a high quality document that are saved on an index file and loaded at runtime.